 is a charity to help young people suffering from anxiety disorders.

 is the Child and Adolescent Mental Health Service.
-This gives lots of detail on how CAHMS works and how referral works.
-Students can now self-refer to CAHMS.
+This link gives lots of detail on how CAMHS works and how referral works.
+Students can now self-refer to CAMHS.

 is a charity designed to promote support and communication about mental health issues.

 Provides a range of services about self-harm and suicide prevention including support, information, training and consultancy to people who self-harm.
 It also supports their families and professionals.

 is an online counselling and emotional well-being platform for children and young people, accessible through mobile, tablet and desktop.

 is a new service for 11-17 year olds providing help and advice on mental health and emotional well being.